-The widow of a US soldier who served during World War II is thanking the United States Postal Service after the organization delivered a long-lost letter from her late husband, some 76 years after it was sent.
+The widow of American soldier John Gonsalves, who served during World War II, is thanking the United States Postal Service (USPS) after the organization delivered a long-lost letter from her late husband, some 76 years after it was sent.

-The letter was mailed by US Army Sergeant John Gonsalves in December 1945, while he was stationed in Bad Orb, in Central Germany.
+The letter was mailed by US Army Sgt.
+John Gonsalves in December 1945, while he was stationed in Bad Orb, Central Germany.
 It was intended to be delivered to his mother in Woburn, Massachusetts, but was never received.
-In fact, it remained lost until last month, when it was discovered at a US Postal Service (USPS) distribution facility in Pittsburgh, Pennsylvania.
+In fact, it remained lost until late 2021, when it was discovered at a USPS distribution facility in Pittsburgh, Pennsylvania.

 Sgt.
 Gonsalves wrote:

 “Dear, Mom.
 Received another letter from you today and was happy to hear that everything is okay.
 As for myself, I’m fine and getting along okay.
 But as far as the food it’s pretty lousy most of the time.”

 He signed it: “Love and kisses, Your son Johnny.
 I’ll be seeing you soon, I hope.”